The not so brief Breviary

 Christ's Own Practice

 Jesus himself was formed in this tradition.
 He knew the Psalms by heart and prayed them regularly.
-Most movingly, his final words from the Cross were the opening line of Psalm 22: "My God, my God, why have you forsaken me?"
-(Matthew 27:46).
+Among his words from the Cross was the opening line of Psalm 22:

 This wasn't despair but profound prayer.
 Psalm 22 begins in anguish but ends in confident trust: "For he has not despised or abhorred the affliction of the afflicted; and he has not hidden his face from him, but has heard when he cried to him" (Psalm 22:24).
-Even in his darkest moment, Christ was praying the psalms that would lead to resurrection victory.
+Even in his darkest moment, Christ was praying the psalter that would lead to resurrection victory.
+He died with a psalm on his lips in a second sense too, since Luke records his final word as "Father, into your hands I commend my spirit" (Luke 23:46), itself the opening of Psalm 31.

 Apostolic Continuation